LucaCappelletti94/diesel-builders/README.md

     }
 ```

-See the [simple_table.rs example](examples/simple_table.rs) for a complete working implementation including SQL CHECK constraints.

 ### 2. Table Inheritance

-Tables extending a parent table via foreign key on the primary key.
+[Tables extending a parent table](examples/table_inheritance.rs) via foreign key on the primary key.
 When inserting into a child table, the builder automatically creates the parent record and ensures proper referential integrity.
 The `#[descendant_of]` macro declares the inheritance relationship.
+Insertion order: Users → UserProfiles.

 ```mermaid
 classDiagram